All Episodes

 We'll have full coverage of impeachment and the best election coverage on radio and TV tonight, nine on Fox.

-When we come back, well, a simple man, Bill O'Reilly joins us straight ahead.
+When we come back, well, a simple man, Bill O'Reilly, joins us straight ahead.

 Stay right here for our final news roundup and information overload in the final hour of the Sean Hannity Show.

-All right, that can mean only one thing when it's our news roundup information overload hour, and it's Wednesday, and uh that song plays not only means that the simplest guy, he will tell you he is a simple man.
+That only means that the simplest guy, he will tell you he is a simple man.

-Bill O'Reilly.com is where uh all things all rightly happen.
+BillO'Reilly.com is where all things O'Reilly happen.

 How are you, Mr. O'Reilly, sir?

-Simple Simon met the Pyman.
+Simple Simon met the pieman.

 Remember that?